zeek/zeek/scripts/base/frameworks/software/index.rst

    parsing but doesn't actually do any detection on it's own.
 It relies on other protocol specific scripts to parse out software from the protocols that they analyze.
-The entry point for providing new software detections to this framework is through the :bro:id:`Software::found` function.
+The entry point for providing new software detections to this framework is through the :zeek:id:`Software::found` function.